amit0365/tornado-core/Tornado Cash 2.0.md

-When users deposit funds in Tornado Cash, they generate two random numbers - secret and nullifier.
-These numbers are hashed and sent along with the deposit.
-Then the smart contract will take this hash and add it to the merkle tree that is stored and built on-chain.
+1) When users deposit funds in Tornado Cash, the contract creates a note that includes a commitment and a nullifier hash.
+2) First it generates two random numbers - secret and nullifier.
+These are hashed together to form a commitment.
+3) The nullifier hash and the commitment is sent along with the deposit.
+4) Then the smart contract takes the commitment hash and adds it to the merkle tree that is stored and built on-chain.
+5) The nullifier hash is then broadcast to the Tornado Cash network, where it is added to a list of spent nullifiers.
+This prevents anyone else from withdrawing funds using the same note.

 The merkle root contains the users node.
 The contract doesn't need to have the latest version of the tree as the user will be present as a node once inserted.

 ```circom=